 - Describe your qualifications for comparing the applicant to other applicants.
+For example:

 - I have been teaching for twenty years and have advised approximately 450 students on independent research projects over the last five years.